A reduction procedure and pipeline for the detection of trans-Neptunian objects using occultations: Parameter estimation

 We find the difference of log-likelihoods between the next point and the previous point.
 If the difference is positive (the likelihood ratio is larger than one) the new point is added to the chain.
 If not, the difference is compared to the log of a random number, uniformly distributed in the range $[0,1]$.
 If the difference is larger than the randomly chosen number, the new point is added to the chain.
 If the difference is smaller, the new point is rejected and the previous point is repeated in the chain.
 We ignore a subset of points at the beginning of the chain, which we call \emph{burn-in}, to let each walker reach a part of the parameter space where the simulated light-curves show a good match to the data.
 All subsequent points after the burn-in are used to calculate the posteriors.

 We run 10 different chains, with starting positions chosen using a uniform draw of all four parameters in their respective ranges.
 We run 1000 steps of burn-in, and 9000 points that are used in the analysis.
 For each chain we find the mean of $\chi^2$ values of all points, $\langle \chi^2 \rangle$.
-The median of the average values between the different chains, $M_{\chi^2}$, and the median absolute deviation of those values, $MAD_{\chi^2}$, are used to disqualify chains that got stuck in areas of low likelihood.
+The median of the average $\chi^2$ values between the different chains, $M_{\chi^2}$, and the median absolute deviation of those values, $MAD_{\chi^2}$, are used to disqualify chains that got stuck in areas of low likelihood.
 Any chain with

-are not used in finding the posterior distribution.
+is not used in finding the posterior distribution.

 The density of points of the remaining chains is used as an estimate for the posterior Probability Density Function (PDF).
 Typically, there is a strong degeneracy between $r$, $b$ and $v$, generating thin and long posteriors in $r$-$b$ plane, or sheets in the $r$-$b$-$v$ space.
-An example for such a distribution of points is shown in Figure~\ref{fig: mcmc example chains}.
+An example for such a distribution of points is shown in Figure~\ref{fig: mcmc example chains}, for a simulated event with $R_\star=0.35$\,FSU, $r=1.7$\,FSU, $b=1.9$\,FSU and $v=25$\,FSU\,s$^{-1}$.

 Since the impact parameter $b$ does not reflect on the physics of the occulter or its orbit, we treat it as a nuisance parameter and marginalize over it when finding the distributions of the physical parameters, $r$ and $v$.
 The star radius $R_\star$ is also not a physical property of the occulter and is generally well constrained by the prior set by the Gaia data.
 We show the posterior probability distributions for a few sample, simulated events, in Figures~\ref{fig: mcmc sim results 1}--\ref{fig: mcmc sim results 3}.
 These events were injected into real data taken during 2021 while searching for real occultations.
 We show the joint distribution of $r$ and $v$, as well as the marginal probability distributions where we compare the best value and confidence limits to the underlying simulation parameters.